spacemeshos/go-spacemesh/docs/design.md

 - We are using https://gopkg.in/urfave/cli.v1 for the CLI app shell

 ### Runtime Metrics
-- We are using https://github.com/rcrowley/go-metrics for system metrics
+- We plan using [go-merics](https://github.com/rcrowley/go-metrics) for system metrics

 ### Local DB
 - We are using goleveldb for a key-value db